FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-breadcrumb-trail.md

 ## Bare BCT

 By using a bare element, we tell the BCT to default everything.
-This means that the separator, which is displayed between the `ff-breadcrumb-trail-items`, defaults to `<span data-separator> > </span>` and the `ff-breadcrumb-trail-item` innerHTML defaults to the {{text}} data binding.
+This means that the separator, which is displayed between the `ff-breadcrumb-trail-items`, defaults to `>` and the `ff-breadcrumb-trail-item` innerHTML defaults to the {{text}} data binding.

 ```html
 <ff-breadcrumb-trail></ff-breadcrumb-trail>